jwkuo87/Extract10K/README.md

 On the todo list:
 - Improve multithreading so files are processed correctly (instead of 4 threads doing the exact same thing)
-- Improve regular expressions for item extraction (MD&A)
-- Remove duplicate spaces and breaks in output file (10K)
-- Fix wide characters in print